The corner where Raymond Washington was killed

 Some sources state that Washington approached him and offered to join forces.
 Others say that Washington simply picked "Tookie" to run things for him on the West Side.

-According to one source, "Tookie" once admitted that his motivation for lifting weights was rooted in his fear that he might have to fight Washington one day.
-"Tookie" reportedly said that he needed to be bigger and more powerful because Washington was a better fighter.
+One source said that Tookie's motivation for lifting weights was rooted in his fear that he would have to fight Washington one day.
+Tookie reportedly said that he needed to be bigger and more powerful because Washington was a better fighter.

 Washington felt somewhat lost when he returned to South Central Los Angeles following his two-year stint in prison.
-By that stage, everything about the Crips had changed—even the dress style and dances.
+While he was inside, everything about the Crips had changed—even the dress style and dances.

 Although he was only in his early twenties, he began to feel old and out of touch.
-Furthermore, the rising popularity of weapons had significantly altered the landscape and eroded his influence.
+Furthermore, the rising popularity of weapons had significantly eroded his influence.

 He had hoped to mold the Crips into an organized gang that was structured like the Black Panthers.
 However, it was now an unsalvageable mess.